 We love when fennel reappears in the fall, but really, the delight of seeing this recipe come back on the calendar is for the braising part.
 The cooler months are prime braising time, and this delicious, easy pork chop recipe is a gentle reintroduction.
 Get our Braised Pork Chops and Fennel recipe.

 Otherwise known as schiacciata con l’uva—a Tuscan specialty.
 Grapes from California burst into peak flavor in September, a bridge between the seasons that feels, on the West Coast, like the beginnings of deep fall.
 It looks cool, too!
+And tastes amazing, of course.
 Get our Grape and Grappa Focaccia recipe.

 This is the easiest recipe imaginable.
 The hardest part—when it’s not fall, that is—is finding the acorn squash, at least acorn squash that’s sweet and newly harvested enough to be worth the time.
 This recipe is a calendar changer, for sure.
 (Try it with wild rice stuffing too.)
 Get our Roasted Acorn Squash recipe.

 Crumbled blue cheese is the kicker that gives this simple, crunchy salad its cool-weather soul.
-It’s a perfect bridge between summer and fall, reminiscent of the cole slaws we made all summer, but with apples—suddenly good—and that reflective, fall-friendly cheese.
+It’s a perfect bridge between summer and fall, reminiscent of the coleslaws we made all summer, but with apples—suddenly really good again—and that reflective, fall-friendly cheese.
 Get our Tangy Apple and Beet Salad recipe.